Holmes & Watson

 Plus, writer/director Etan Cohen (Get Hard) replaces the wonderfully weird, verbal, behavioral humor that Ferrell and Reilly specialize in with the most basic, broadest slapstick imaginable -- it's like something you'd expect from a Farrelly Brothers comedy.
 Jokes based on bashing characters in the face/poisoning them fall flat and then they are unwisely repeated, as if poking and prodding us into laughing.
 Even verbal jokes seem to be trying a little too hard.
 But a few small giggles pop up once in a long while, and a surprisingly fun musical number that surfaces at the 11th hour at least ends things with a small measure of goodwill that's otherwise missing.

-Families can talk about how Holmes & Watson depicts drinking and drug use.
+Families can talk about how Holmes & Watson depicts drinking, smoking, and drug use.
 Are they played for laughs?
 Does the movie make substance use seem fun or appealing?
 Are there consequences?
 Why is that important?

 How does this movie compare to other movies or shows about Sherlock Holmes?